JHU HIT-COVID - CoronaNet Taxonomy Map

 update == 'No Update'~ 'New Entry',

-= rows_patch(hit_coronanet_map, hit_entry, by = 'unique_id') hit_coronanet_map
+hit_coronanet_map = rows_patch(hit_coronanet_map, hit_entry, by = 'unique_id')2.7 Required/Compliance

 If the

-in the CoronaNet taxonomy to be take the value of Mandatory (Unspecified/Implied).
+requiredvariable in the HIT-COVID taxonomy takes a value of reqired, we map thecompliancein the CoronaNet taxonomy to be take the value of Mandatory (Unspecified/Implied).
 There may be some mis-mappings here that will need to be adjusted downstream in the manual harmonization process.If the

-in the CoronaNet taxonomy to be take the value of Voluntary/Recommended but No Penalties.
+requiredvariable in the HIT-COVID taxonomy takes a value of recommended, we map thecompliancein the CoronaNet taxonomy to be take the value of Voluntary/Recommended but No Penalties.

 required == 'recommended' ~ 'Voluntary/Recommended but No Penalties',